 - a.
-Review follow-up items from the previous meeting:

-- i.
-For action: approve the minutes

-- ii.
-For action: approve the crosswalk with the youth apprenticeship program

-- iii.
-Update on accepting ACT scores

-- iv.
-Update on the new training centers

-- b.
-Revisions to CFR 29.30 (AA/EEO requirements)

-- c.
-WAGE\$ and additional federal grants

-- d.
-Apprenticeship Completion Award Program

-- e.
+Review the follow-up items from previous meeting - i.
+For action: approve the minutes of the previous meeting - ii.
+Preliminary analysis of survey of paid related instruction - iii.
+Will Transition to Trainer be revised? - iv.
+Status of implemented changes to EDM Technician - b.
+Revisions to CFR 29.30 (AA/EEO regulations) - c.
+Federal grants to expand apprenticeship - d.
+Apprenticeship Completion Award Program - e.
 Other